 Al-Haj, 2006: 106.

-The textbooks used in Jewish schools describe Arabs in a symbolic manner, as did Amos Oz in his story “Vagabonds and a Snake”—as “Bedouin vagabonds”—depicting them as causing damage and destruction and harming human civilization.
+The textbooks used in Jewish schools described Arabs in a symbolic manner, as did Amos Oz in his story “Vagabonds and a Snake”—as “Bedouin vagabonds”—depicting them as causing damage and destruction and harming human civilization.
 The central idea of Oz’s story rests on the Holocaust that the Jews had experienced in Europe, leading them to totally deny the existence of the Palestinian people in Israel, as Bar-Tal and Teichman (2005) describe.

-Most textbooks in Jewish schools disregard the existence of the Palestinian people and deny the desires of the Palestinian national movement.
-The Palestinians’ resistance to Zionism is presented without commentary as destructive and hostile to the Jews, who, as victims of persecution, sought peace upon returning to their land.
+Most textbooks in Jewish schools disregarded the existence of the Palestinian people and denied the desires of the Palestinian national movement.
+The Palestinians’ resistance to Zionism was presented without commentary as destructive and hostile to the Jews, who, as victims of persecution, sought peace upon returning to their land.

-This ethnic inequality has made deep inroads into state policy in all fields, including education policy-making and reforms responding to new political, economic, and industrial needs.
-Thus, Arab children’s needs are unimportant and not taken into account when education policy is made (Ghanem & Mustafa, 2005).
+This ethnic inequality made deep inroads into state policy in all fields, including education policy-making and reforms responding to new political, economic, and industrial needs.
+Thus, Arab children’s needs were unimportant and not taken into account when education policy was made (Ghanem & Mustafa, 2005).

 The Post-Military Administration Period (1967–1991)